woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 “Your breakfast is getting cold, ” the master replied.

 <font color=red>Mind can understand the complicated but has a hard time with the simple</font>.
 Life is simple... a sunset, a rainstorm, a flower.
 Life is so simple that it is beyond our understanding.
-The mind cannot comprehend it, <font color=red>cannot comprehend simply being in the moment without any purpose or goal</font>.
+The mind cannot comprehend it, <font color=red><b>cannot comprehend simply being in the moment without any purpose or goal</b></font>.
 So mind keeps trying to fit life into a box, to structure it, to create order out of what it sees as chaos.
 Mind feels deeply anxious when confronted with the unlimited and unknown, so it clings to its boxes and structures and tries desperately to be certain.

 It asks questions.
 Why is there suffering?
 Why is there disease?
 Why is there hate?
 Why is there pain?
 Why is there death? <font color=red>Mind wants answers</font>.